 It’s been two weeks since I heard from Javad.
 Last time I spoke to him, he was at a refugee camp in Sweden.
 Javad is 13 and comes from Afghanistan.
 He was forced to leave his country because all the males in his family were persecuted by the Taliban after his sister refused to marry one of them.

 Javad walked alone all the way through Iran to Ayvalik in Turkey and arrived at the Greek island of Lesbos in a rubber boat together with another 38 people.
 ‘The crossing to Greece was one of the most terrifying things in my life.
 They were so many babies crying on the boat that I felt I had to be strong, so I didn’t cry, I stayed quiet...’

-I met Javad at the First Reception Centre in Lesbos during one of the many field trips I participated in.
-He was one of 50 unaccompanied minors hosted in the centre at the time.
+I met Javad at the First Reception Center in Lesbos during one of the many field trips I participated in.
+He was one of 50 unaccompanied minors hosted in the center at the time.
 Children live in detention conditions under police supervision.
-They live in white containers in a very confined space and are not allowed to exit the centre.
+They live in white containers in a very confined space and are not allowed to exit the center.
 They stay there until their registration procedure is completed, which lasts an average of ten days.

 ‘They say Sweden is very good,’ Javad tells me.
 He uses an e-translator from Farsi and has been sending me messages via Facebook and Whatsapp at each border crossing during his journey from Greece to Sweden.
 ‘Dear Sofia.
 Please don’t worry.
 I am safe.’
 He starts all his messages with these words.
 It is clear that he is in need of support and protection.

 Javad is one of thousands of ‘invisible children’ travelling alone around Europe, facing the threat of sexual or organ trafficking at every step of their way.